 The "Game Over" Bio

-Is your bio just a list of your favorite games?
+Is your bio just a list of your favourite games?
 Your Steam ID?
 An inside joke from Final Fantasy XIV that only 0.1% of the population will understand?
 This is alienating and tells potential matches nothing about your actual personality.

 The "Screenshot Portfolio"